 - Amsterdam Institute for Advanced Labour Studies/Hugo Sinzheimer Institute (AIAS-HSI);

 - Amsterdam Center for Transformative Private Law (ACT);

 - Amsterdam Center for Law & Economics (ACLE);

 - Amsterdam Centre for Tax Law (ACTL);

-Researchers at the Amsterdam Law School who focus solely on Dutch law are mostly not part of these 8 groups and reside under their departments (administrative, constitutional and criminal law under the department of Public Law, and private law under the department Private Law).
+ALS researchers who focus solely on Dutch law are mostly not part of these eight groups and reside under their departments (administrative, constitutional and criminal law under the department of Public Law, and private law under Private Law).

-ARILS is headed by a Research Director who is entrusted by the Dean with the responsibility for the research carried out within the institute and is accountable to the Dean.
+ARILS is headed by a Research Director who is entrusted by the Dean with the responsibility for the research carried out within the Institute and is accountable to the Dean.

-Each RPA and research group within ARILS is headed by a Research Director.
-Together with the Dean, the ARILS Research Director and a PhD representative, the directors of research groups form the Research Council.
+Each RPA and research group within ARILS is headed by a research director.
+Together with the dean, the ARILS research director and a PhD representative, the directors of research groups form the Research Council.
 The Research Council is concerned with the preparation and implementation of the Amsterdam Law School’s research policy.